-1 The risk of stranded assets has implications for workers depending from those assets, asset owners,

-- assets portfolio managers, financial institutions and the stability of the financial system.
-Chapter 6 - 3 assesses the risks and implications of stranded assets for energy systems (6.7.3, Box 6.11) and fossil - 4 fuels (6.7.4).
-The implications of stranded assets for inequality and just transition are assessed in - 5 Chapter 17 (17.3.2.3).
-Chapter 15 assesses the literature on those implications for the financial system - 6 as well as on coping options (15.5.2, 15.6.1).
+The risk of stranded assets has implications for workers depending on those assets, asset owners, assets portfolio managers, financial institutions and the stability of the financial system.
+Chapter 6 assesses the risks and implications of stranded assets for energy systems (Section 6.7.3 and Box 6.11) and fossil fuels (Section 6.7.4).
+The implications of stranded assets for inequality and Just Transition are assessed in Chapter 17 (Section 17.3.2.3).
+Chapter 15 assesses the literature on those implications for the financial system as well as on coping options (Sections 15.5.2 and 15.6.1).

-7 On the other hand, mitigation, by limiting climate change, reduces the risk of destroyed or stranded

-- assets from the physical impacts of climate change on natural and human systems, from more - 9 frequent, intense or extended extreme events and from sea level rise (O'Neill et al. 2020a).
-The - 10 literature on mitigation pathways rarely includes an evaluation of stranded assets from climate change - 11 - impacts.
-Unruh (Unruh 2019) suggest that these are the real stranded assets of carbon lock-in and

-12 could prove much more costly.
+On the other hand, mitigation, by limiting climate change, reduces the risk of destroyed or stranded assets from the physical impacts of climate change on natural and human systems, from more frequent, intense or extended extreme events and from sea level rise (O'Neill et al. 2020a).
+The literature on mitigation pathways rarely includes an evaluation of stranded assets from climate change impacts.
+Unruh (2019) suggest that these are the real stranded assets of carbon lockin and could prove much more costly.